Titles Deprivation Act 1917: Special committee of the Privy Council

 The committee was established by an Order in Council issued by the King on 27 November 1917.

 The committee issued its report on 1 August 1918 and it was then laid before the Houses of Parliament.
 Since no resolution was passed by either House disapproving of the report, it was presented to the King on 28 March 1919, and on the same date, the King issued an Order in Council depriving the persons listed in the committee's report of their titles.

-List of titles affected by the Act
+List of titles affected by the act

-By the King's Order in Council of 28 March 1919, the following persons were deprived of their titles (names listed in the form given in the Order in Council):
+By the King's Order in Council of 28 March 1919, the following people were deprived of their titles (names listed in the form given in the Order in Council):